 Engagement with our shareholders and wider stakeholder groups plays a vital role across the Group, including at Board level.
 One of the primary areas of focus for the Board at any time is the impact its decisions or actions may have on key stakeholder groups represented within the Board’s duty under s172 of the Companies Act 2006.

-The Board is mindful of the levels of engagement with key stakeholder groups and how their respective views may be incorporated into relevant decision-making.
+The Board is mindful of the levels of engagement with key stakeholder groups and how their respective views may be incorporated into relevant decision making.
 Board discussions therefore seek to appropriately consider the impact of its decisions and views of key stakeholder groups thereon, whilst always ensuring the need to promote the success of the Company for the benefit of its members as a whole.
-In doing so s172 requires the Directors to have regard (amongst other matters) to:

-(b) the interests of the Company’s employees;
+- The interests of the Company’s employees

-(f) the need to act fairly as between members of the Company.
+- The need to act fairly as between members of the Company.

 The Board considers information from across the organisation to help understand the impact of its operations and decisions, and the interests and views of our key stakeholders.
 This includes reviews of strategy, financial and operational performance, as well as information covering areas such as key risks, and legal and regulatory compliance.